"We're gganbu, aren't we?"

 - Partners share marbles from a common pool

-- There's no individual ownership—what's mine is yours
+- There's no individual ownership—what's mine is yours, fully

 - Trust is absolute and unquestioned

-The term comes from the words "깐" (to peel/reveal) and "부" (partner), suggesting a relationship where nothing is hidden between friends.
+The term comes from "깐" (to peel/reveal) and "부" (partner), suggesting a relationship where nothing is hidden.
+Complete transparency.
+Complete trust.

-In Squid Game Episode 6, players are paired for the marble game.
-Il-nam, appearing confused and childlike, asks Gi-hun to be his gganbu—his partner who shares everything.
+In Episode 6, players are paired for the marble game.
+Il-nam, appearing confused and childlike, asks Gi-hun to be his gganbu.

-The devastating irony: in a gganbu relationship, there's no competition.
+Here's the devastating irony that took me a minute to fully process: in a TRUE gganbu relationship, there IS no competition.
 What belongs to one belongs to both.
 By invoking this sacred childhood bond, Il-nam creates a paradox.
-How can you compete against someone when everything is shared?
+How can you compete against someone when everything is already shared?

-Gi-hun's moral crisis stems from this.
+Gi-hun's moral crisis becomes our moral crisis.
 He's being asked to exploit the purest form of friendship to survive.
-When he finally "wins" by taking advantage of Il-nam's apparent dementia, viewers feel the weight of that betrayal—even though Il-nam was manipulating the situation all along.
+When he finally "wins" by taking advantage of Il-nam's apparent dementia, I felt physically sick—even though (as we later learn) Il-nam was manipulating the situation all along.

 - Halloween costumes featured "gganbu" matching outfits

-- The word was added to dictionary watch-lists
+- Dictionary sites added it to their watch-lists

-- Korean language apps reported spikes in "gganbu" searches
+- Korean language learning apps reported massive spikes in "gganbu" searches

 - 절친 (jeolchin): Best friend, short for "절친한 친구"